 Congratulations!
 You’ve chosen your college.
 You may be wondering what happens next.
 Every school is different, but here are a few student events you can expect to happen over the next few months.

 Almost all colleges and universities have some sort of orientation for students.
 This is usually a “getting to know you” time for the student.
-Some orientations only last a few hours or a day, while others last a weekend or three days (see below on more about Student Weekends and longer orientations).
-They are designed to help you become comfortable with the college, including the life, dorms, layout, and expectations.
+Some orientations only last a few hours or a day.
+Others last a weekend or three days (see below on more about Student Weekends and longer orientations).
+They are designed to help you become comfortable with the college, including life, dorms, layout, and expectations.

-During orientation, you’ll generally attend tours and seminars about the school and their expectations for the students, but the short meetings may also concern sexual harassment or crime awareness.
+During orientation, you’ll generally attend tours and seminars about the school and their expectations for the students.
+Shorter meetings may focus on sexual harassment or crime awareness.
 This will also be your chance to sign up for your first classes for the upcoming semester.
 Most likely you’ll be with your adviser or intended major department head who will help you choose.

 Orientation for most colleges is mandatory.
 It’s important to sign up as soon as possible to make sure you get a spot at a time that works for you.
 Each college has different dates, so check their website or the provided welcome packet for more information on your orientation dates.

 Student Weekends or Accepted Weekends are very similar to orientations but they generally last anywhere from 2-3 days.
 These will give you a much larger look into the college.
 Often times, you can stay right in the dorms, so you get a real feel for what it is like to live on campus.
 In addition to selecting classes, you may also be asked to select your dorm room, roommate, and potential clubs during the weekend.